 Mokha Laget – Cloudburst

-Medium: acrylic & clay paint on shaped canvas
+Medium: acrylic and clay paint on shaped canvas

 Mohka’s work often engages contradictory light sources which open the viewer to infinite perceptual shifts between flow and disruption.
 This is the geometry she is fascinated by, as a way to subvert reason or, to quote Bridget Riley, to “stimulate the mind’s eye.”